-ALTCAR TRAINING CAMP ACCIDENT/INCIDENT IMMEDIATE ACTION The Conducting Officer is to treat the event as an accident until it can be confirmed as an incident and is to ensure that the following is to carried at all times by the RCO and actions are taken:
+The Conducting Officer is to treat the event as an accident until it can be confirmed as an incident and is to ensure that the following is to carried at all times by the RCO and actions are taken:

-1 Stop all firing and movement and await instructions from the Safety Staff.

-2 GIVE FIRST AID AND GET MEDICAL HELP (If required)

-Implement the medical emergency plan.

-ENSURE WEAPON SAFETY AND PRESERVE EVIDENCE Do not attempt to unload, make safe, strip or clean any weapon involved, (unless not doing it would increase the risk to personnel) or alter bearing, range or elevation setting.
-(If necessary move personnel to safety)

-INFORM AND SEEK ADVICE

-(This is a Unit responsibility.
-Using the detail recorded in Figure 2-2 of Pam 21 will assist)

-When Firing is taking place and on & Training Range system: Ext 223

-Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038

-Mon-Thu & Sun 0800 - 1530 Civ: 0151 9292539

-Fri 0800 - 1530 OR BY RADIO

-Sat 0800 - 1530

-At all other times call the Main Guardroom Mil: 94552 8036 / 0151 9294926

-(manned 24/7)

-Include: Number of casualties and whether life is at risk.
-Types of injury if known (e.g. gunshot wound etc.)

-Position a guide on the road at the back of the range to meet the ambulance.
-The Guardroom will escott the ambulance to meet your guide who will lead them to the casual

-The Guardroom will escort the ambulance to meet your guide who will lead them to the casualty.
+to carried at all times by the RCO and ac 1 ON THE COMMAND "STOP Stop all firing and movement and await instructions from the Safety Staff. , • · 2 GIVE FIRST AID AND GET MEDIC CAL HELD (If required) 2 Implement the medical em implement the medical em lergency plan.
+3 ENSURE WEAPON SAFETY AND R DRESERVE EVIDENCE 3 Do not attempt to unload, make safe, strip or clean any weapon involved, alter bearing, range or elevation setting.
+(If nec and bearing, range of dievation setting. (if nee cessary move personner to safety) 4 INFORM AND SEEK ADVICE - (This is a Unit responsibility.
+Using the detail recorded in Figure 2-2 of Pam 21 will assist) (This is a Gritt responsibility.
+Comy the actal recorded in Figure 2-2 of Family 1 will assist) CONTACT RANGE CONTROL (DO NOT DIAL S 999 - Leave that to Range Control) When Firing is taking place and on & Training Range system: Ext 223 Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038 Mon-Thu & Sun 0800 - 1530 Civ: 0151 9292539 Fri 0800 - 1530 OR BY RADIO Sat 0800 - 1530 At all other times call the Main Guardroom Mil: 94552 8036 / 0151 9294926 (manned 24/7) Include: Number of casualties and Types of injury if known (e.g. gunshot wound etc.) Position a guide on the road at the back of the The Guardroom will escort the ambulance to meet you r guide who will lead them to the casualty.
 Inform the EXERCISE DIRECTOR AND SENIOR PLANNING OFFICER ATO, AINC and Def AIB Land (Ops) (Are always to be informed).

-CORDON THE AREA AND GATHER EVIDENCE Protect evidence.
-Everything is to remain in situ until seen by investigators.
-Personnel are to mark their position with a helmet or assistance).
+Def AIB Land Eng and SIB RMP (On SASC/D ef AIB Land (Ops) advice).
+5 CORDON THE AREA AND GA ATHER EVIDENCE Protect evidence.
+Everything is to remain in situ until seen by investigator PLCE.
+F Record weapon details.
+Damaged weapons, lodged bullets, empty cases are to be left where they fell.
+(If necessary seek Armourer assistance).
 Identify witnesses.
 To prevent influencing, stop discussion and separate witnesses.
-Witnesses are to produce a brief written account of the events.

-Plotect evidence.
-Everything is to remain in situ until seen by investigators.
-Personnel are to mark their position with a heimet of PLCE.
-Record weapon details.
-Damaged weapons, lodged bullets, empty cases are to be left where they fell.
-(If necessary seek Armourer

-Make a sketch map for the investigators.
-Record the position of all fragments and personnel (injured and witnesses), stating the direction they were facing, their stance, weapon state and the direction of their weapon.

-CONTROL AMMUNITION AND EVIDENCE

-Record the ADAC, designation and BKI of the ammunition, It is to be segregated and not used again unless approved by ATO.
-Misfires/Blinds are to be destroyed in accordance with this pamphlet and ATO instructions and reported to ATO using Figure 4 detail.
-Only after all investigating agencies have been consulted should the ATO authorise clearance of the scene.
+Witnesses are to produce a brief written ac of the events. ' Make a sketch map for the investigators.
+Record the position of all fragmo ents and personnel (injured and witnesses), stating the direction they were facing, their stance, weapon state and the direction of · 6 CONTROL AMMUNITION A Record the ADAC, designation and BKI of the ammunition, It is to be seg Misfires/Blinds are to be destroyed in accordance with this pamphlet and Only after all investigating agencies have been consulted should the ATC 7 SUSPENSION OF RAN All Range Staff directly involved are temporarily suspended, pending investigation.
+8 RECORD THE ACCIDENT/INCIDENT IN THE This is the Conducting Office ers responsibility MOD 510 are Mandatory for Regulars & Reser mos or are managery for regulars a reser Too, mos and for oudder order 9.
+IISEEIII MIIMBEDS EOD MON EMEDGENOS //LE NOT LIFE THREATENING) 9.
+USEFUL NUMBERS FOR NON-EMERGENCY a.
+16 years and over: Southport General I 1 b.
+Under 16: Ormskirk General Hospital 0 1000 077 111 1

-SUSPENSION OF RANGE STAFF

-All Range Staff directly involved are temporarily suspended, pending investigation.

-RECORD THE ACCIDENT/INCIDENT IN THE LAND RANGE LOG 906 0r 906A

-This is the Conducting Officers responsibility

-MOD 510 are Mandatory for Regulars & Reserves, MOD 492 for Cadet Forces

-USEFUL NUMBERS FOR NON-EMERGENCY (I.E. NOT LIFE THREATENING) а.
-16 years and over: Southport General Hospital 01704 547471 b.
-Under 16: Ormskirk General Hospital 01695 577111